Outdoor Recreation & Trails

 Opened in 1976, this 27-hole golf course offers spectacular golf.
 Larry Packard designed the Red and White nine-hole courses.
 The Blue nine-hole course, quite different in its challenges, was designed by Rick Jacobson.
 With a beautiful setting and overall superb conditions, all 27 holes appeal to men, women and junior golfers and offer equal challenges to the professional or novice.
 Find out more!

 Disc golfing is big in Ripon thanks to several accessible and challenging courses.
-Check out them!
+Check them out!

 During the winter months, enjoy a game of hockey or simply lace up a your ice skates for a glide around the Mill Pond at Selfridge Park, or the Village Green rink (9 am – 8pm)!
 It’s a fun-filled cold-weather activity!